dzikoysk/reposilite/reposilite-site/docs/reverse-proxy-ssl.md

 ---
-id: nginx-ssl
+id: reverse-proxy-ssl
-title: Nginx with SSL
+title: Reverse proxy ssl
-sidebar_label: Nginx with SSL
+sidebar_label: Reverse proxy ssl
 ---

 Lots of people like to use a reverse proxy like nginx with reposilite.
 This is a page on